iocafe/iocafe-doc/source/extensions/iocloud/deploy-flask-with-ginx-and-gunicorn.rst

+Testing without domain name (skip on real web server)
-I needed to disable default nginx site to use always flask regardless of URL
+* I needed to disable default nginx site to use always flask regardless of URL
 * Without this gninx complains: Job for nginx.service failed because the control process exited with error code.
 See "systemctl status nginx.service" and "journalctl -xe" for details.